 Creating new folders and moving photos from folder to folder is a fundamental aspect of file management.
 It’s also a fundamental task that should only be performed from within Lightroom in order to maintain the connection between the Lightroom catalog and the imported photos.
-There have been some changes to the functionality for creating new folders in Lightroom 2 that make this process easier than in Lightroom 1.
+There have been some changes to the functionality for creating new folders in Lightroom 2 (and above) that make this process easier than in Lightroom 1.

 It all happens in the Folders panel and Grid view in the Library module.
 To jump to Grid view from anywhere in Lightroom, just press G. Expand the Folders panel and you are ready to start moving.